polaris-maps/polaris/docs/planning/outline.md

 - People will mostly use the phone for navigation
 - Having a star logo in place of writing out Polaris
 - Multiple databases?
 (Should temporary/permanent issues be kept separate?)
+- Leaflet is good for front-end
+    - Showing locations with issues

 ## Timeline
 1) Research frameworks and UX